sachinkr91/api-rest-meetings/libs/java/docs/AuthenticationApi.md

 //access_token.setApiKeyPrefix("Token");

 AuthenticationApi apiInstance = new AuthenticationApi();
-GrantTypeClient grantTypeClient = new GrantTypeClient(); // GrantTypeClient | Contains information about the type of grant you are requesting. try {
+GrantRequestClient grantTypeClient = new GrantRequestClient(); // GrantRequestClient | Contains information about the type of grant you are requesting. try {
     GrantClient result = apiInstance.getTokenByClient(grantTypeClient);
     System.out.println(result);